NCBI-Codeathons/airbending_isoseq/README.md

 # Inferring-intact-transcript-structure-and-discovering-novel-isoforms-from-long-read-data

-Problem
-Sequencing technologies have allowed more information on transcriptomes from long-read sequencing technologies such as PacBio and Oxford Nanopore.
-With increased technologies there is now a lot of long-read data sets that need to be analyzed to learn more about novel isoforms not before able to be curated.
-With this new pipeline we want to be able to process large data sets of long-read data with high quality and be able to isolate novel transcripts in a usable number to continue curation

-Approach: Add preprocess to adapt to curate refseq

-Expected results: a collapsed data set of novel isoforms of long read transcripts

-How to analyze resuts:

-Future work:
-Adapt to other genome references
+The technological advance of long-read transcript sequencing has changed how we can analyze transcriptomic data.
+However, with the increased load of long-read transcript data there is an increased need to accurrately and reproducibaly annotate the data.
+Piplines such as Talon are able to annotate transcriptomic data as isoforms and sqanti is able to classify transcripts based on functionality.
+This new pipeline will combine the power of Talon and sqanti to detect intact transcripts of high quality as novel isoforms from long read data.
+With this pipeline, any genome reference can be used to curate transcriptome data and extract usable data on novel isoforms to potentially curate and increase isoform knowledge.